 2021 Winner, Walkleys Young Australian Journalist of the Year Award

-2021 Winner, Young Walkley Award for 'Long Form Feature /Special' for 'The Hidden Park of Last Resort'
+2021 Winner, Young Walkley Award in 'Long Form Feature /Special' for 'The Hidden Park of Last Resort'

-2021 Winner, Young Walkley Award for 'Visual Storytelling' for ABC News/National Geographic
+2021 Winner, Young Walkley Award in 'Visual Storytelling' for ABC News/National Geographic

 2021 Finalist, Australian Life photography prize, City of Sydney